NathanP06/COSC_335_ThreadingProject/README.md

 A C# project for COSC 335 (Operating Systems) demonstrating basic threading techniques.

 Overview
-- The project contains three primary demonstrations:
+- The project contains four primary demonstrations:
   - `ThreadingWithoutSyncNumbers` — creates five threads that run concurrently; each thread prints a sequence of numbers and uses `Thread.Sleep(50)` to make output readable.
   - `ThreadingWithSyncNumbers` — runs the same five tasks but starts each thread and immediately `Join()`s it, so the tasks execute one at a time (synchronous behavior).
   - `ThreadingWithoutPriorities` — creates three threats and does not assign them priorities (lets the system apply priorities) and busy-loops for 5 seconds, incrementing a counter; the final counts indicate how much work each thread completed.